-Nowadays, with the best infrared thermometer, you can measure the temperature of an object from distance with utmost accuracy.
+Nowadays, with the best infrared thermometer, you can measure an object’s temperature from a distance with utmost accuracy.

 The two don’t need to be in physical contact.
 That’s what 21st-century technology offers – convenience.
-And people from all walks of life are loving it.
+And people from all walks of life love it.

-Cooks, electricians, HVAC technicians, mechanics and even ordinary homeowners use best infrared thermometer to measure temperatures of objects from afar.
+Cooks, electricians, HVAC technicians, mechanics, and even ordinary homeowners use the best infrared thermometer to measure objects’ temperatures from afar.

 For example, you can take the temperature of an oven or pan when you are cooking.
-If you are working on a machine you can measure the heat of its moving parts without letting it touch the thermometer.
+If you are working on a machine, you can measure its moving parts’ heat without letting it touch the thermometer.

 Similarly, some domestic repairs, like fixing a heater, may require you to take temperature readings from a safe distance.
 The best infrared thermometer can help with all those tasks.
 But remember, it has to be the BEST.

 With so many brands and models of the best infrared thermometer, we have narrowed down your choices to 10.
 Here’s a comparison chart of the Top 3 of Editor’s Picks of IR thermometers on the market.